philphilphil/isaacitems-ios/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+###License of Isaac-Data (items.csv)
+Most of the Data in Items.csv is taken from http://bindingofisaacrebirth.gamepedia.com/ and licensed under [NC-BY-SA](http://creativecommons.org/licenses/by-nc-sa/3.0/).

+###License of Images
+The Images out of the Game "Binding of Isaac" are copyrigted by [Edmund McMillen and Florian Himsl](http://edmundm.com).